-MDP POLICY ASP COMPLIANCE areas shown in Figure 4, which would serve o buffer residential neighbourhoods from significant sources of highway and airport noise, and which would incorporate land use and design transitions to create compatible and sensitive development within the residential context. other by open space and SWMFs.
+MDP POLICY ASP COMPLIANCE areas shown in Figure 4, which would serve to buffer residential neighbourhoods from significant sources of highway and airport noise, and which would incorporate land use and design transitions to create compatible and sensitive development within the residential context. other by open space and SWMFs.
 The buffer mitigates the impact of views and noise on the residential area.
-23. Allowing for a full range of housing types within the Transitional Residential Mixed Use policy areas shown in Figure 4, provided that: gradual land use transitions will be developed within the Transitional Residential Mixed Use areas, with lower density residential development closest to the adjacent residential policy areas, higher density residential development further away from the residential policy areas, compatible commercial, office, retail, public facilities, open space, or recreational development between the higher density residential uses, and light industrial or business park development closest to the adjacent non-residential policy areas, This ASP includes a mix of residential, commercial, and business commercial land uses.
+23. Allowing for a full range of housing types within the Transitional Residential Mixed Use policy areas shown in Figure 4, provided that: gradual land use transitions will be developed within the Transitional Residential Mixed Use areas, with lower density residential development closest to the adjacent residential policy areas, higher density residential development further away from the residential policy areas, compatible commercial, office, retail, public facilities, open space, or recreational development between the higher density residential development and other non-residential uses, and light industrial or business park development closest to the adjacent non-residential policy areas, impacts on residential development from non-residential Wixed Use policy areas will be mitigated by elements and measures such as open spaces, natural areas, constructed or natural water bodies, recreational areas, berms, sound attenuation walls, landscaping, innovative site planning, building orientation, advanced construction techniques, or more rigorous building standards.
+This ASP includes a mix of residential, commercial, and business commercial land uses.
 The residential component encourages a variety of housing types and includes one multi-family development.
-These uses are buffered from each other by open space and SWMFs.
+These uses are buffered from each other by open space and SVMFs.
 The buffer mitigates the impact of views and noise on the residential area.
 This may be further mitigated through the use of landscaping, fencing, and berms.
 24. Requiring that any new residential development that may be affected by significant noise generators incorporate noise mitigation measures such as berms, sound attenuation walls, site planning, building orientation, landscaping, or building construction techniques.
 This ASP includes a mix of residential, commercial, and business commercial land uses.
 These uses are buffered from each other by open space and SWMFs.
 The buffer mitigates the impact of views and noise on the residential area.
 Additional mitigation measures should be considered at subdivision.
-25. Requiring that all new residential subdivision and site plans include andscaping and open space plans that take This ASP includes a MR dedication for an area containing an existing tree stand integrating it into the open space network in
+25. Requiring that all new residential subdivision and site plans include landscaping and open space plans that take This ASP includes a MR dedication for an area containing an existing tree stand integrating it into the open space network in